Maverick Rock

-Maverick Rock or Maverick Stone (Roca Maverick or simply El Maverick) is a natural rock formation in Venezuela, on top of Mount Roraima.
+Maverick Rock or Maverick Stone (Roca Maverick or simply El Maverick) is a natural rock formation on top of Mount Roraima.
 It is the highest point of that tabletop mountain (a tepui), at 2810 m a.m.s.l.
 The rock stands near the southwestern edge of the mountain plateau.
-Although Mount Roraima is shared with Guyana (in an area claimed by Venezuela) and Brazil, Maverick Rock is entirely within internationally recognized Venezuelan territory, in the state of Bolívar, of which it is the highest point.
+Although Mount Roraima is shared with Guyana (in an area claimed by Venezuela) and Brazil, Maverick Rock itself is entirely within Venezuela, in the state of Bolívar, of which it is the highest point.

 The rock's name comes from the apparent similarity of its shape to a Ford Maverick automobile.